 The Office of Community and Program Services assists students, faculty and visitors during weekend hours.
 Information relating to Weekend College credit, continuing education and special programs or conferences is available.
 An open house is held each semester for Weekend College credit students.
+For information regarding the Weekend College credit program, call extension 6382.

-Youth, Young Adult and Older Adult Programs
+Young Adult and Older Adult Programs C102

-C102

-Programs for younger students include P.E.A.K.-summer activities for students ages II-14; an introduction to children's astronomy; and Kid's Stuff-year-round programs.
+The P.E.A.K. program provides summer activities and enrichment classes for students ages 11-14.
 Students age 50+ have many opportunities for both credit and continuing education classes and activities.